kartondoos/pihole/README.md

 # install openssl for https on the pi
 https://lunarwatcher.github.io/posts/2020/05/14/setting-up-ssl-with-pihole-without-a-fqdn.html
-visit this source for the original post!
+visit this source for the original post! <br/>
-Armbian 21.08.1 Focal has a issue for ssl it missing the mod_openssl addon its possible the config for ssl goes wrong. you may get a error code :/etc/lighttpd/lighttpd.conf (code=exited status=255) if this happands issuse the command pihole -r , remove the external.conf file and optinal rm -rf /etc/sslcerts to restore your pihole
+Armbian 21.08.1 Focal has a issue for ssl it missing the mod_openssl addon<br/>
+its possible the config for ssl goes wrong. you may get a error code :/etc/lighttpd/lighttpd.conf (code=exited status=255)<br/>
+if this happands issuse the command pihole -r , remove the external.conf file and optinal rm -rf /etc/sslcerts to restore your pihole<br/>

 use the script form lunarwatcher or my simplifyed script nano /etc/sslcerts/install-cert.sh paste there the script